diegoug/django-microservices/README.md

 # Django Microservices
 Based on [Django REST framework + OAuth project](https://dev.to/diegoug/django-rest-framework-oauth-pld)

-Configuring Django to work on a many Djangos microsevices architecture
+Configuring Django to work on a many Djangos in a microsevices architecture

 ## Index
 * [Dependencies](#dependencies)